kmfdm303/FrontEndExampleProject/README.md

 We will pluck out the appropriate .js files in the lib directory and concat them into the include.js file in the dest/lib directory (minifying the code when built for release.
 We will do the same for the files in the js directory, placing them in dest/js/script.js.

 Once everything is built we are going to launch a web server and put a watch on the source files.
-When these source files change, we will automatically recompile the appropriate files and use livereload to automatically refresh the browser so the mere act of saving a file will cause the browser to automatically show update with the changes.
+When these source files change, we will automatically recompile the appropriate files and use livereload to refresh the browser so the mere act of saving a file will cause the browser to update with the changes.

 Lets get started.